FAQs about Pre-Entrance Requirements for International Students - 2013

 - Submit a copy of a Titer Lab Report for Hepatitis B, Measles, Mumps and Rubella.

 (If you are lacking any required immunizations or your dates are inconsistent with mandated requirements, you may receive immunizations or titers in your home country or at Elson Student Health - See #9 below)

 “Screening” refers to the process of identifying persons at high risk for TB infection and disease by asking for answers to a series of questions.
 This should occur prior to arrival on grounds in conjunction with verification of Pre-entrance immunization requirements by your care provider at home.

 “Testing” refers to the testing procedure for diagnosing Latent Tuberculosis which would occur if you have been identified as having a risk for tuberculosis by the screening process.
 This should take place no sooner than 3-6 months prior to college entrance.
-All Medical and Nursing Students require testing regardless of country of origin.
+All Medical Students require testing regardless of country of origin.